 Just what is the difference between sensing and perceiving?
-And how does vision actually work?
 In this episode, Hank takes us on a journey through the brain to better explain these and other concepts.

 This four minute animated video presents the core story of brain development.
 Learn how childhood experiences can affect our brains and how we sometimes need our brains to function like 'air traffic control'.